Christonikos/heroku_deployed_app/README.md

+This project involves developing a classification model using publicly available Census Bureau data.
+Unit tests are implemented to monitor the model's performance on various data slices.
+The model is deployed using the FastAPI package and API tests are created for further validation.
+The slice validation and API tests are integrated into a CI/CD framework using GitHub Actions, ensuring efficient and reliable model performance.
+---

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up